📢 FREE WEBINAR - Maximizing Your U.S. Retirement Accounts While Overseas | Sept 25th, 2025 | 7PM (Lisbon Time)

 Enjoy the empty beaches in the Algarve

-The Algarve region, widely known as one of the most favorite regions for expats, is almost always busy with tourists.
-Summer in Portugal is definitely the busiest time of the year, and sometimes people wish to be away from the hustle and bustle.
+The Algarve, one of the most popular regions among expats, is almost always bustling with tourists.
+Summer is by far the busiest season in Portugal, and it’s a time when many people long to escape the constant hustle and bustle.

 Fall in Portugal, specifically the Algarve region, is when residents usually enjoy the amazing beaches for themselves.
 The atmosphere is calmer, there are very few people around, and you get to experience tranquility.